 January 19, 1809 – October 7, 1849

 Poe has become a mythical figure in American history.
 His work is constantly republished, adapted and performed.
 There are lunch boxes, toys and air fresheners with his likeness on them.
 There is a NFL team named after one of his poems.
 As with any popular figure, so many years on, it’s easy to spout the weird and random bits of their lives and think that provides a proper sense of the person.
-On this his 206th birthday, here are a few facts and items that you may not have known or might provide a bit more context to those things you thought you knew.
+Here are a few facts and items that you may not have known or might provide a bit more context to those things you thought you knew.

 Poe and the Military